mattmalcher/Healthcare-Data-Processing/Readme.md

 * Sometimes the cells are left empty,
 * Sometimes they are filled with a hyphen '-'
 * Sometimes they are filled with a '0'
+* Sometimes there is data present in the column, but there is no 'Name of MCH' data in row 4

 4. The way missing months are represented varies.
 * Sometimes there is a completely blank sheet